Skip to Main Content

 A confluence of factors has created a “perfect storm” driving up car insurance costs across the board.
 Here are some of the biggest contributors:

 Rising Car Repair Costs: Advancements in car technology have led to vehicles with more complex computer systems and expensive parts.
 When accidents occur, repairs can be significantly more costly compared to older, simpler models.
 Labor shortages within the repair industry can also contribute to longer wait times and increased repair costs, impacting insurance payouts.
-A report by Kiplinger [2] highlights how the rising cost of car parts and labor is a leading factor behind the 2024 car insurance surge.
+According to ValuePenguin’s 2026 State of Auto Insurance report, the rising cost of car parts and labor, up over 30% since 2020, remains a leading driver of premium increases.

 Increased Frequency and Severity of Accidents: Unfortunately, recent years have seen a rise in the number of car accidents with higher severity.
 This could be attributed to factors like distracted driving, speeding, and driving under the influence.
-According to the National Highway Traffic Safety Administration (NHTSA) [3], there was a 10.5% increase in traffic fatalities in 2023 compared to 2022.
-This trend translates to more insurance claims and higher payouts for companies, who then adjust premiums to mitigate the increased risk.
+According to the National Highway Traffic Safety Administration (NHTSA), full-year 2024 traffic fatalities totaled 39,345, a decrease of 3.8% from 2023, the first time since 2020 fatalities fell below 40,000.
+However, Nevada bucked the national trend, with the state’s fatality rate rising 17% in the first half of 2024 alone.
+Insurance companies price based on local risk, not national averages, which is a key reason Nevada premiums remain elevated despite national improvements.

 Extreme Weather Events: The increasing frequency and intensity of natural disasters like hurricanes, floods, and wildfires are also impacting car insurance rates.
 These events lead to a surge in claims for damaged vehicles, forcing insurance companies to raise premiums to maintain solvency.
 A study by Bankrate [4] found that areas hit hard by severe weather are experiencing even higher car insurance hikes.

-Unfortunately, Nevada drivers are experiencing a double whammy when it comes to car insurance hikes in 2024.
-While the national factors mentioned above are impacting all states to some degree, Nevada has emerged as one of the areas facing some of the highest car insurance increases in the country.
+Unfortunately, Nevada drivers are experiencing a double whammy when it comes to car insurance hikes in 2026.
+While the national factors mentioned above are impacting all states to some degree, Nevada has become the most expensive state in the country for full coverage car insurance, averaging $335 per month compared to the national average of $208 per month, according to a 2026 LendingTree study.

 While the factors mentioned above have a nationwide impact, it’s important to remember that car insurance rates are also influenced by individual circumstances.
 Location, age, driving record, and the type of vehicle you own all play a significant role in determining your premium.
 Here’s how these factors can specifically impact Las Vegas drivers: